 These days, twice as many sports fans follow their sports by watching the highlight reels as do the ones who actually watch the games.
 The best videos for your website will show the very best qualities of your product as if it is something you are proud of showing rather than trying to make a sale.

 Identify your audience

 Right away your video should be upfront with who it is speaking to.
 If your market is college students who are looking for used textbooks, address them in a casual way that makes them feel invited to a conversation.

 Ask for the sale visually

-These principles will help you great deal in making good quality relevant videos for your website.
-These videos will increase your conversion rates which would eventually lead the sales funnel conversion.
+These principles will help you a great deal in making good quality, relevant videos for your website.
+These videos will increase your conversion rates, which would eventually lead the sales funnel conversion.